 A reverse osmosis filter removes the bad bacteria from the water alongside the good stuff.
-This decreases the activity of the water therefore adding the salts back in is a good way to recover from this.
-That said, it’s not perfect and you will most likely find that buying bottled water is the only route.
+This decreases the activity of the water; therefore, adding the salts back in is a good way to recover from this.
+That said, it’s not perfect, and you will most likely find that buying bottled water is the only route.

-If you live in a hard water area then you have the perfect water for making bread.
-The extra minerals that exist in hard water provide food and activity to bacteria in the starter.
-Buxton infamously homes many of the top breweries in the UK as it has very hard water!
+Living in a hard water area gives you the perfect water for making bread.
+The extra minerals in hard water provide food and activity to bacteria in the starter.
+Buxton infamously houses many of the top breweries in the UK as it has very hard water!

-Bread made with hard water will rise faster than soft water areas so no, you shouldn’t use a water filter for making sourdough bread.
+Bread made with hard water will rise faster than soft water, so you don’t need to use a water filter to make sourdough bread.

-Note, if your starter uses the same water as the bread and rises, your problem isn’t the water.
+Note: If your starter uses the same water as the bread and rises, your problem isn’t the water.